 The medical visa is based on certain conditions that are outlined above, but it is required to ensure that people who are immigrating to India are genuinely doing so for the purpose of receiving treatment.
 Indian immigration authorities require the following criteria to be satisfied due to the above mentioned reasons –

-It is necessary for foreign nationals with 'M’ visas that they should register themselves with the concerned FRROs / FROs within 14 days after they set their foot in India.
+It is necessary for foreign nationals with 'M' visa that they should register themselves with the concerned FRROs / FROs within 14 days after they arrive in India.

 Nationals of all foreign countries along with those of Sri Lanka, Pakistan, China and Bangladesh can obtain a medical visa to India.
 However, the registration formalities for citizens of Bangladesh and Pakistan will necessarily have to match the requirements that are given in Para 106 and Para 118, for citizens of Bangladesh and citizens of Pakistan consecutively, in the Visa Manual.
 The citizens of these two countries are required to conform about their date of arrival and departure according to the present policies of their countries.